Barloworld Limited

+Barloworld (officially Barloworld Limited) is a South African holding company, with interests in the fields of industrial equipment, industrial services, and agriculture.

-Barloworld Limited is an industrial brand management company, founded in South Africa.
-Once a large conglomerate with many unrelated businesses, ranging at various times from mining, information technology and building materials to motor vehicles, it has repositioned itself as an industrial brand management company and unbundled many of its assets.
-Its headquarters was at the sprawling Barlow Park campus in Sandton, Johannesburg.
-It had been sponsor of the Barloworld cycling team.
+Once a large conglomerate with many unrelated businesses, ranging at various times from mining, information technology, and building materials, to motor vehicles, it has since repositioned itself and unbundled many of its assets.

+The company used to be the sponsor of the Barloworld cycling team.

 History

-Founding and expansion (1902-2016)
+Initial years (1902 to 2016)

 Barloworld was founded in Durban by Major Ernest (Billy) Barlow in 1902 as Thomas Barlow and Sons, selling wool products, and later engineering equipment.
 It was expanded by his son Charles Sydney (Punch) Barlow who expanded into the sale and service of Caterpillar products in 1927.

 In 1940, after moving its headquarters to Johannesburg, it listed on the JSE.
 Barlow entered the motor business, and eventually expanded into the manufacture of cement, paint, stainless steel and household appliances, as well as mining, through the acquisition of Rand Mines Limited in 1971, with the new company called Barlow Rand.

+Barloworld entered the Russian market in 1998, through its subsidiary Vostochnaya Technica.
+Barloworld is the official Caterpillar dealer for parts of Russia.

+In 2015, the company employed 19,745 around the world.

+Recent developments (2016 to present)

 In November 2016, Barloworld and German company BayWa entered into a joint venture (JV) to expand their agriculture and materials handling operations in Southern Africa.

-Spin-offs and sales (2017-2023)

 In 2018, Barloworld Equipment had been the official Caterpillar dealer in southern Africa for 90 years.
 In June 2018, Barloworld sold its Iberian equipment business to Tesa S.p.A. for $180 million.
 Tongaat Hulett, a South African sugar producer, in February 2020 decided to sell its starch business to Barloworld for $351.10 million including debt.

 Barloworld's CEO Dominic Sewela announced that Barloworld would be exiting logistics in June 2020.
 The company purchased its starch business Ingrain from Tongaat Hulett in 2020, and that year also purchased the Caterpillar dealer Equipment Mongolia.
 It continued to exit its motor retail business, selling the unit to NMI Durban South Motors.

-In 2021, it announced plans that by 2022, it would have sold its logistics business as well as its leasing business and car rental business.
+In 2021, the company announced that it planned to sell its logistics, leasing, and car rental businesses by 2022.

+In May 2022, Barloworld cancelled significant orders from Russia due to ongoing international sanctions.

-It joined the World Coal Association in May 2022.
+The company joined the World Coal Association in May 2022.
 Barloworld Ltd. in August 2022 released a number of bonds that were related to goals related to the number of women in company leadership.

 In September 2022, Barloworld UK continued to operate the Barloworld UK Pension Scheme.
 In November 2022, Barloworld was sued over accusations of racism and unlawful termination.

 In December 2022, Barloworld's car rental unit, Zeda, was listed separately on the JSE with a valuation of $260 million.
 The unit included the Avis and Budget rental brands.
 Barloworld said it would continue to focus on renting industrial equipment to mining and consumer-goods companies.

-Barloworld entered the Russian market in 1998, through its subsidiary Vostochnaya Technica.
-Barloworld is the official Caterpillar dealer for parts of Russia.
-In May 2022, Barloworld cancelled significant orders in Russia due to sanctions.